Travel guide

 Is there roaming in the UK?
 Prices after Brexit (2026)

 Yes, there is roaming in the UK, but the real question is at what price.
-After Brexit, the country left the European Union and the "roam like at home" rule ceased to apply by law.
-This means that your Spanish operator freely decides whether or not to charge you when crossing the English Channel.
+After Brexit, the country left the European Union and the "roam like at home" rule no longer applied by law.
+This means that your Spanish operator freely decides whether to charge you or not when crossing the English Channel.

 Why did Brexit change the rules?

 The United Kingdom left the EU in 2020.
-Since then, it is no longer part of the zone where European law requires "roam like at home" rates, so each Spanish operator is free to charge whatever they want for using a mobile phone there.
+Since then, it is no longer part of the zone where European law mandates "roam like at home" rates, so each Spanish operator is free to charge whatever they want for mobile use there.

-Until 2020, the United Kingdom was in the same group as France, Italy, or Portugal: you would use your plan's data without surcharge.
+Until 2020, the United Kingdom was in the same group as France, Italy, and Portugal: you used your plan's data without surcharge.
 The departure from the European Union broke that agreement.
-Now, for telephony purposes, the UK is just another "extra-community" destination, like Switzerland or the United States.
+Now, for telecommunications purposes, the UK is just another "extra-community" destination, like Switzerland or the United States.
 Each company applies its own conditions, and they can change from one year to the next.
-Some operators decided to keep the UK within their free roaming zone to avoid losing customers; others removed it and started charging per megabyte or per day.
-If you want to understand the mechanism well, it will help to review what roaming is and how inter-network billing works.
-The important thing is that just because a country is a neighbor and a popular tourist destination does not guarantee it will be free.
+Some operators decided to keep the UK within their cost-free roaming zone to avoid losing customers; others removed it and started charging per megabyte or per day.
+If you want to understand the mechanism well, it will help to review how roaming and billing between networks works.
+The important thing is that even if the country is a neighbor and very tourist-friendly, it doesn't guarantee it's free.

 What does each Spanish operator charge?

-It depends on your company and your specific rate.
-Some operators include the United Kingdom in their free roaming zone; others treat it as a paid destination and charge per day or per usage.
+It depends on your company and your specific plan.
+Some operators include the United Kingdom in their roaming zone at no extra cost; others treat it as a paid destination and charge per day or per usage.
 The only reliable figure is that of your own contract.

-This table shows typical ranges observed in 2026 among the main Spanish companies.
-They are indicative: rates change and depend on your plan, so always verify the data in your customer area before traveling.
+This table shows typical ranges observed in 2026 among major Spanish companies.
+They are indicative: rates change and depend on your plan, so always verify the data in your customer area before you leave.

 Operator (type) UK included?
-Typical cost outside of bundle
+Typical cost outside bundle

-Large operator with UK included Usually yes €0 until your bundle is exhausted
+Large operator with UK included Usually yes €0 until your bundle is used up

-Operator with "daily pass" Partial ~€2-6/day with national rate
+Operator with "daily pass" Partial ~€2-6/day with national plan

 Low-cost MVNO Often no ~€1.50-3/MB or separate bundle

-Basic prepaid rate Almost never High surcharge per MB
+Basic prepaid plan Almost never High surcharge per MB

-The same operator might include the UK in its premium rate but exclude it from its economy rate.
+The same operator might include the UK in its premium plan and exclude it from its budget plan.
 The company name isn't enough: your exact plan is what matters.

-Before traveling, access your operator's app or customer area, look for the "roaming" or "travel" section, and explicitly check if the United Kingdom appears as an included zone or as a paid destination.
-If you have doubts, a call to customer service will confirm it in 1 minute.
+Before traveling, access your operator's app or customer area, look for the "roaming" or "travel" section, and explicitly check if the United Kingdom is listed as an included zone or a paid destination.
+If in doubt, a quick call to customer service will confirm it in 1 minute.

 1. Open your operator's app and look for the roaming or international destinations section.